-If more than 8,504 shares of Class A Common Stock are validly tendered and not withdrawn in the Exchange Offers prior to the Expiration Date, then, upon the terms and subject to the conditions set forth in the Exchange Agreement and the applicable prospectus and letter of transmittal, Occidental will accept 8,504 shares of Class A Common Stock for exchange on a pro rata basis based on the number of shares validly tendered by each stockholder.
+If more than 8,504 shares of Class A Common Stock are validly tendered and not withdrawn in the Exchange Offers prior to the Expiration Date, then, upon the terms and subject to the conditions set forth in the Exchange Agreement and the applicable prospectus and letter of transmittal, Occidental will accept 8,504 shares of Class A Common Stock for exchange on a pro rata basis based on the number of shares validly tendered by each stockholder (with the trustee for the ESOP being treated as one stockholder for these purposes).
 Holders of shares of Class A Common Stock that are not acquired by Occidental in the Exchange Offers will receive additional consideration in accordance with the Exchange Agreement.
 See "The Exchange Offers -- Additional Consideration."

-TREATMENT OF OPTIONS
+TREATMENT OF VESTED OPTIONS

-The Exchange Offers will provide that shares of Class A Common Stock may be validly tendered by delivery of certificates or by delivery of a notice of guaranteed delivery executed by INDSPEC indicating that (i) the tendering party is entitled to receive shares of Class A Common Stock upon exercise of a vested Option, (ii) such Option has been validly exercised subject only to the condition that Occidental accept the shares issuable thereunder in the Exchange Offers and (iii) the tendering party has directed INDSPEC to deliver such shares directly to Occidental upon notice of acceptance thereof from Occidental.
-The letter of transmittal used in the Exchange Offers will permit the tendering party to indicate the priority of acceptance of the shares it has tendered (among certificated shares and shares issuable upon exercise of each vested Option) in the event of prorationing.
+Holders of vested Options may participate in the Exchange Offers by exercising such Options and tendering the shares of Class A Common Stock received upon such exercise.
+Alternatively, a holder of a vested Option may validly tender shares of Class A Common Stock by delivery of (i) a properly completed notice of guaranteed delivery, duly executed by INDSPEC that (a) sets forth the name and address of the tendering party, (b) sets forth the number of shares tendered pursuant thereto, (c) indicates that (x) the tendering party is entitled to receive shares of Class A Common Stock upon exercise of a vested Option, and (y) INDSPEC has received a properly completed and duly executed notice of conditional exercise, exercising such Option subject only to the condition that Occidental accept the shares issuable thereunder in the Exchange Offers, and directing INDSPEC to deliver such shares directly to Occidental upon notice of acceptance thereof from Occidental, and (d) guarantees that the certificate(s) representing the shares of INDSPEC Common Stock will be deposited by INDSPEC with Occidental at the Closing; and (ii) a properly completed and duly executed letter of transmittal (or manually signed facsimile thereof) and any required signature guarantees, as well as all other documents required by the letter of transmittal.
+The letter of transmittal used in the Exchange Offers will permit the tendering party to indicate the priority of acceptance of the shares it has tendered (among certificated shares and shares issuable upon exercise of each vested Option) in the event of proration.

 The Exchange Agreement provides that INDSPEC may, to the extent that it is permitted to do so pursuant to the terms of its Indenture and Senior Credit Facility, provide to each holder of vested Options for which the shares issuable upon exercise thereof are accepted by Occidental in the Exchange Offers, as a loan, the amount of the exercise price necessary to exercise such vested Options.
-INDSPEC's loan to each such holder will be evidenced by a promissory note with a 30 day maturity and an interest rate equal to the lowest rate necessary under applicable Federal tax law to avoid the accrual of imputed interest income thereon.
+INDSPEC's loan to each such holder will be evidenced by a promissory note with a 30-day maturity and an interest rate equal to the lowest rate necessary under applicable Federal tax law to avoid the accrual of imputed interest income thereon.
+INDSPEC has indicated that if it is able to make such loans, the notice of conditional exercise that will be used will also contain a conditional promissory note to be executed by the holder of such Options.
 If INDSPEC determines not to make such loans, it may amend the relevant stock option plans to permit the cashless exercise of the Options on terms mutually acceptable to INDSPEC and Occidental.